alexanch/parshakova.github.io/projects.md

 <br />

 Each pixel of 8x8 dot matrix lives by rules of Conway’s game of life, so-called cellular automaton.
-In Conway’s model different patterns are like species, they are developed in response to evolution.
+In Conway’s model, different patterns are like species, they are developed in response to evolution.
-Therefore Luna simulates biological system.
+Therefore Luna simulates the biological system.
 So it is real universes with organisms that have own evolution.
-Device is called Luna, because this universe is going to be with wearer just as Moon with Earth, reminding user that he is not alone having alive satellite nearby.
+The device is called Luna, because this universe is going to be with a wearer just as Moon with Earth, reminding a user that s/he is not alone having alive satellite nearby.
 <br><br>
 Luna is a world of living organisms.
-To provoke Big Bang user needs to shake sphere and new world will be born in random manner.
+To provoke Big Bang user needs to shake sphere and a new world will be born in a random manner.
 Big Bang is accompanied by explosion animation.
-Device has tilt ball switch to sense shake.
+The device has a tilt ball switch for recognizing shakes.
 <br><br>
-Creator also can exhale her spirit into Luna to make self-sustaining universe.
-In this case blowing is recognized my microphone amplifier and one pattern among previously prepared never-dying patterns will be used.
-Breathing is accompanied by animation with expanding circles.
+A creator can also exhale her spirit into Luna to make the self-sustaining universe.
+In this case, blowing is recognized my a microphone amplifier and one pattern among previously prepared never-dying patterns will be displayed.
+Breathing is accompanied by an animation of expanding circles.
-Luna is a form of everyday jewelry with unlimited amount of species and lives.
+Luna is a form of everyday jewelry with an unlimited amount of species and lives.

 <br />